 These are accompanied by papers that develop and explain the open-vocabulary methods we have pioneered.

-We follow open data and open code principles.
+See also Google Scholar.
+I follow open science, open data, and open-source code principles.
 See github and OSF for all resources.
 Senior author underlined.

 [pdf] Stade, E. C., Stirman, S. W., Ungar, L. H., Schwartz, H. A., Yaden, D. B., Sedoc, J., … Eichstaedt, J. C. (in press).
 Artificial intelligence will change the future of psychotherapy: A proposal for responsible, psychologist-led development. npj Mental Health Research. https://doi.org/10.31234/osf.io/cuzvr